pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 ### Challenge

-Follow along with the steps below or watch the video to complete the challenge.
+Follow along with the steps outlined on this page, or watch this video to complete the challenge.

 {{< youtube "NU7uOy273jQ?rel=0" >}}